matiasdahl/osm-extract-amenities/README.md

 For general documentation regarding how map elements are represented, see the [OSM wiki](http://wiki.openstreetmap.org/wiki/Elements).
 The node-osmium [tutorial](https://github.com/osmcode/node-osmium/blob/master/doc/tutorial.md) is also helpful.

+##Speed

+Running the script (which is written using the `node-osmium` library) does not need a lot of memory.
+Essentially, the script loops over all map elements and writes amenities to disk.
+It is therefore possible to process big OSM files using only basic hardware.
+Some runtimes for `extract-amenities` are:

+- full planet with old version data (8/2015):
+   - 45 GB osm.pbf file (9 hours)
+   - 67 GB osm.bz2 file (62 hours)

+These processing times are for a 1 core Intel Xeon CPU E5-2660 0 at 2.2 GHz with 3.5 GB memory.
+As the list shows, runtimes are much faster on pbf input.

+Note that the `extract-amenities`-script is not optimized for speed.
+For example, to extract all amenities, the input file is processed three times: one time for nodes, one time for ways and one time for relations.
+With one core, this is not optimal.
+The script neither uses the optimization options available in `node-osmium`.
+If processing time is critical, one might also consider a different library.
+For a comparison of different pbf parsers (from 1/2015) can be found [here](https://github.com/pelias/pbf-parser-comparison).
+In this comparison, [go-osmpbf](https://github.com/qedus/osmpbf) was approximately twice as fast as `node-osmium`.

 ## License

 This work is copyright 2015, Matias Dahl and released under the MIT license, see the [LICENSE](LICENSE.md)-file